 Though diagnosed with nystagmus (an eye movement condition), doctors were certain that all of the irregular eye movements could not be explained with this diagnosis.
 The next several months were spent attempting to determine a final diagnosis.
 To complicate measures, at approximately five months of age, it was discovered that occasionally one side of his body appeared paralyzed.

-Since the diagnosis, Austin’s attacks of paralysis have become much more frequent and severe.
-Attacks occur every two to three weeks and last an average of three to four days.
+Austin’s attacks occur every two to three weeks and last an average of three to four days.
 The severities of the attacks vary greatly from a single limb paralysis to full body paralysis.
 His longest full body paralysis lasted a grueling 14 days.
 Feeding Austin during this time is complicated as his tongue is non-functional and choking becomes a huge concern.
 We get through each day minute by minute.

 Austin was prescribed Serebilium Flunarizine (a calcium channel blocker) which must be obtained through Canada as it is not FDA approved for US.
 He began taking this medication at 9 mo of age.
 This prescription appeared to have reduced the duration of the attacks down to three or four days (prior to medication the average attack was seven days) but has not affected the frequency.